gfeiden/PHYS-3210/README.md

  - write software using Python
  - select an appropriate numerical technique to solve a problem
  - solve physical problems using a computer (here, with Python)

+Note that it is not a goal of this course to teach you basic programming skills that can be developed by taking one of UNG's computer science courses (CSCI 1301 or 1371).
+We will take time to learn those basic skills as they are applied in Python, since our intro courses only teach MatLAB and Java.

 ## Textbooks
 _Computational Physics: Problem Solving with Python_, 3ed, by Landau, Paez, &amp; Bordeianu ($50)